NVIDIA/TensorRT-Model-Optimizer/windows/README.md

 ## Examples

-- [PTQ for LLMs](./onnx_ptq/README.md) covers how to use Post-training quantization (PTQ) and deployment with DirectML
+- [PTQ for LLMs](./onnx_ptq/README.md) covers how to use ONNX Post-Training Quantization (PTQ) and deployment with DirectML
 - [MMLU Benchmark](./accuracy_benchmark/README.md) provides an example script for MMLU benchmark and demonstrates how to run it with various popular backends like DirectML, TensorRT-LLM\* and model formats like ONNX and PyTorch\*.

 ## Support Matrix

-Please refer to [feature support matrix](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/windows/_feature_support_matrix.html) for a full list of supported features.
+Please refer to [support matrix](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/windows/_feature_support_matrix.html) for a full list of supported features and models.

 ## Benchmark Results